 Biology, Threats & Behaviour

-Turtles are reptiles and exothermic so their body temperature is the same as the environment that they are in.
+Turtles are reptiles and ectothermic so their body temperature is the same as the environment that they are in.

 Turtles are remarkable as the only creature with an exterior shell that is bone and part of their spine.

-Turtles, like other reptiles can be found basking on roads and rocks and logs when the temperature reaches approx. 21 degrees C in the morning.
+Turtles, like other reptiles (snakes) are often found basking on roads and rocks and logs when the temperature reaches approx. 17 degrees C in the early morning.

-Turtles also take a long time to mature until they can reproduce- up to 15 years.
+Turtles take a long time to mature until they can reproduce- up to 20 years.

-They need to live a long time because they have very low recruitment rates (few surviving offspring); in fact only 1% of turtle eggs will make it to adulthood on average.
+Turtles need to live a long time because they have very low recruitment rates (few surviving offspring); in fact even for snapping turtles which lay more eggs than other species, less than 0.1% of turtle eggs will make it to adulthood .

 This is because eggs and hatchlings face many threats;